NuGet/Home/accepted/2023/Add-dotnet-search.md

   - Owners
   - TotalDownloads

-  The output will take the following format
+  The output will take the following format.
+Any problems with the source will be reported in the `errors` value.

         [
             {
                 "source": "source Name1",
+                "errors": [],
                 "packages": [
                     {
                         "Owners": "",